 If you cannot attend the Medication Aide course you registered for, you must fill out a Professional Development Official Drop/Cancellation Form.
 Form must be completed, signed and returned to the Office of Professional Development before you can be officially dropped from the class.
 A telephone call or email request is not sufficient to cancel your registration.
 Download a Drop/Cancellation Form on the website listed or call and one can be emailed or postal mailed to you.

 Drop/Cancellation Refund Schedule

-- Drop/Cancellation Form received 5 business days or more in advance of class start date will receive a refund minus 10% withdrawal fee.
+- If the Drop/Cancellation Form is received prior to 4:00pm five (5) business days before class start date a refund minus 10% withdrawal fee will be provided.